 Fill the orange with a mixture of peanut butter and birdseed (or lard or leftover cooking fat) and hang.

 Milk Carton Bird Feeder

-- Let your preschooler decorate as she wishes.
-Construction paper is fine, but know that it will likely get ruined in inclement weather.
+Let your child decorate as they wish.
+Construction paper is fine, but it will likely get ruined in inclement weather.
 Instead, try acrylic paint or crayons.